mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/install/install-non-konvoy/index.md

 To install Dispatch into a Kubernetes cluster:

-1. Execute the command `dispatch init`, which will use Helm to perform the installation in a release called "dispatch":
+1. Execute the command `dispatch init`, which will use Helm v3 to perform the installation in a release called "dispatch":

     ```bash
     dispatch init
     ```

-    <p class=message--note"><strong>NOTE: </strong>Dispatch uses Helm v2.
-Helm v3 has not been tested with Dispatch.</p>

 1. Set `--namespace` to install Dispatch into a namespace other than `dispatch`.
 1. If you want to restrict the namespaces that Dispatch has access to, set the `--watch-namespace` flag for each namespace Dispatch should have access to.